On the Chromatic Thresholds of Hypergraphs: Chromatic threshold for near -partite hypergraphs

 \section{Chromatic threshold for near $r$-partite hypergraphs}

 In this section we show an application of Theorem~\ref{coloringthm} by proving Theorem~\ref{nearkchromatic}.
+Recall that $H$ is an $r$-uniform, near $r$-partite hypergraph with near $r$-partition $V_1, \dots, V_r$ such that every component of $H[V_1]$ is partite-extendible to $V_2\cup\dots\cup V_r$.
 Fix $\epsilon > 0$ and let $G$ be an $n$-vertex, $r$-uniform, $H$-free hypergraph with $\delta(G) \geq \epsilon \binom{n}{r-1}$.
-We would like to use Theorem~\ref{coloringthm} to bound the chromatic number, so we need to choose an appropriate bundle.
-We will not use the neighborhood bundle of $G$, but rather a closely related bundle.
+We would like to use Theorem~\ref{coloringthm} to bound the chromatic number of $G$, so we need to choose an appropriate bundle.
+We will not use the neighborhood bundle of $G$, but a closely related bundle.
 Once we have defined this bundle, we show it has bounded dimension by proving that if the dimension is large then we can find a copy of $H$ in $G$.